Rakhyvel/Orng_old/documentation.md

 x:IntOrBool = <bool:Bool>
 ```

-Sum literals for fields with void type can omit the type.
+Enum literals for fields with void type can omit the type.
 ```
 CardSuit::Type = <
     hearts